 - diarrhea or constipation

-- depression of the immune system hence (potentially lethal) infections
+- depression of the immune system hence (potentially lethal) infections and sepsis

 - secondary neoplasms